vladburcea/Sheriff-of-Nottingham/README.md

 In Sheriff of Nottingham, you are a merchant trying to deliver your Goods to market.
 Players take turns assuming the role of Sheriff, who must decide which merchants’ bags to inspect and which to let by.
 As a merchant, your goal is to convince the Sheriff to let you in—by any means necessary.
 At the end of the game, the merchant with the most wealth wins. (more about the rules [here](https://gusandcodotnet.files.wordpress.com/2014/09/son_rulebook_ch09_singlepages.pdf))

-The implementation isn't as complex as the original game, becuase the assignment was made that way.

 ## The implementation includes 4 types of player strategies: Base, Bribe, Greedy.
 	* Base: